no one deals like we do!

 SAN ANTONIO TEXAS - WHAT TO SEE AND DO

-We nibbled on our shrimp salads and watched a couple strolling hand-in-hand along the cobblestone River Walk.
+We watched a couple strolling hand-in-hand along San Antonio's River Walk (Paseo del Rio) as we enjoyed our shrimp salads.
 Shaded by towering oaks and cypresses, they browsed in boutiques tucked in among the hibiscus blossoms and waterfalls.
 Then we lost sight of them.

 Photo © Barb & Ron Kroll